asaptari/aditi_preswald_project/README.md

 This is a lightweight, interactive data app built using [Preswald](https://app.preswald.com/), a no-code/low-code platform for Python-backed UI applications.

-The app loads agricultural crop yield data (originally sourced from NetCDF `.nc4` scientific files) converted into `.csv`, and provides a dynamic, user-driven interface to explore crop distribution data.
+The app loads agricultural crop yield data from a prepared `.csv` dataset and provides a dynamic, user-driven interface to explore crop distribution across the globe.

 ---